pamelaarcher/fineeats/README.md

 1. Clone this project to your local desktop.
 There will be two subdirectories, <b>backend</b> (a back end server using node and express) and <b>fineeats</b> (a client side react Next.js project built with create-next-app).
 The <b>backend</b> server provides the APIs to the Strapi database and routing logic.

 ### Setting up the fineeats create-next-app application
-1. Rename the new fineeats directory as we will be creating a new one with the same name with create-next-app.
+1. Rename the new <b>fineeats</b> directory as we will be creating a new one with the same name with create-next-app.
-2. Within the fineeats directory, run the following commands to create the create-next-app application.
-Along with <b>next</b> and <b>react</> it will also install react-dom, react-bootstrap/reactstrap/styled-components (for styling), axios (for API calls),  and graphql (used to access Strapi).
+2. Within the <b>fineeats</b> directory, run the following commands to create the create-next-app application.
+Along with <b>next</b> and <b>react</b> it will also install react-dom, react-bootstrap/reactstrap/styled-components (for styling), axios (for API calls),  and graphql (used to access Strapi).
 Change to the new directory and run npm to install additional libraries.
 This will create a new react Next.js application.
 &nbsp;&nbsp;&nbsp;   npx create-next-app fineeats
 &nbsp;&nbsp;&nbsp;   cd fineeats
 3. Verify that all of the dependencies found in the package.json were installed